ab2pentest/ab2.github.io/_posts/2022-06-26-PHP-Disable-Functions-ByPass-FFI.md

 # Description

-Recently I faced a situation where most of php functions were disabled ...
-I rebuilt the environment in a docker container for more accurate debbuging
+Recently, I encountered a situation where most PHP functions were disabled.
+To facilitate more accurate debugging and analysis, I recreated the environment in a Docker container.

 # Docker setup